GrayHatter/gr.ht/content/posts/say-the-thing.md

 He had no problem making that assertion, and we all knew he was right.
-Everyone fell into his trap, because everyone knew their first order, primary reason, fundamental motivation, for joining this course, for starting training to become an EMT; was because each of us where there because we wanted to save lives.
+Everyone fell into his trap, because everyone knew their first order, primary reason, fundamental motivation, for joining this course, for starting training to become an EMT; was because each of us were there because we wanted to save lives.

 But not a single one of us gave that as our answer.
 We all correctly "failed" our interview that day.
 Thankfully, that day was just a lesson.
 It feels